In this guide to AdWords Ad Extensions, here is all that you will learn:

 You can highlight specific aspects of your products or services using structured snippets.

 - Structured snippets, when done right, add a lot of value to your ad copies.
-You can provide relevant information that your users who like to know.
+You can also provide relevant information that your users who like to know.

 - Google offers predefined headers you can choose from.
 And then you add your message (value).